Annual Report to the Congress on the Presidential $1 Coin Program - December 2020

-The United States Mint has not produced Presidential $1 coins for circulation since December 2011, but continues to produce them for collectors.1 As a result, the Federal Reserve Banks (Reserve Banks) meet depository institution demand with existing $1 coin inventories.
-Similar to their feedback in previous years, depository institutions continue to indicate that there are no operational challenges associated with distributing the $1 coin, and they have not reported any questions on the topic.2 Also, Board staff received no inquiries on this topic.
+The United States Mint has not produced Presidential $1 coins for circulation since December 2011 but continues to produce them for collectors.1 As a result, the Federal Reserve Banks (Reserve Banks) meet depository institution demand with existing $1 coin inventories.
+Similar to their feedback in previous years, depository institutions continue to indicate that there are no operational challenges associated with distributing the $1 coin, and the Board has not received any questions or inquiries on this topic.2

 $1 Coin Inventories

-Reserve Bank inventories of $1 coins decreased by about $59 million over the past year, to approximately $1.22 billion as of June 30, 2017 (see table).
-Inventories are about $1.15 billion more than the Reserve Banks held before the start of the Presidential $1 coin program.
+Reserve Bank inventories of $1 coins decreased by $41 million over the past year, to nearly $1.064 billion as of June 30, 2020 (see table 1 below).
+Inventories are about $996 million more than the Reserve Banks held before the start of the Presidential $1 coin program.
 Assuming current levels of demand continue, Reserve Bank inventories will decrease slowly over time.
-We estimate that Reserve Banks hold sufficient $1 coin inventory to meet demand for nearly 30 years.
+We estimate that Reserve Banks hold sufficient $1 coin inventory to meet demand for nearly 21 years.3

 Table 1.
-Quarterly Reserve Bank (RB) $1 coin inventories, mint orders, receipts, & payments
+Quarterly Reserve Bank (RB) $1 coin inventories, Mint orders, receipts, and payments

 Millions of dollars

 Note: Reserve Bank payments to circulation do not include the $1 coins that the United States Mint has issued directly into circulation.
-The United States Mint has indicated that it issued directly to circulation $77 million Native American $1 coins through its Direct Ship program in 2011, and $1.4 million in 2012.
-The program was discontinued in early 2012.
+The United States Mint has indicated that it issued directly to circulation $77 million Native American $1 coins through its Direct Ship program in 2011 and $1.4 million in 2012.
+The United States Mint discontinued the Direct Ship program in early 2012.

 Future Reporting and Recommendation for Legislative Action

-To ensure compliance with the Presidential $1 Coin Act, the Federal Reserve will continue to fulfill demand for $1 coins from depository institutions from existing inventory, while the United States Mint will meet collector demand for new designs through direct sales.
+To ensure compliance with the Presidential $1 Coin Act, the Federal Reserve will continue to fulfill depository institutions' demand for $1 coins with existing inventory, while the United States Mint will meet collector demand for new designs through direct sales.

-Quarterly information on Reserve Bank inventory levels, as well as information on Reserve Bank orders, receipts, and payments of $1 coins is available on the Board's public website at https://www.federalreserve.gov/paymentsystems/coin_data.htm.
+Information on Reserve Bank inventory levels, as well as information on Reserve Bank orders, receipts, and payments of $1 coins, is available on the Board's website at https://www.federalreserve.gov/paymentsystems/coin_data.htm.

-1. Treasury's announcement can be found at https://www.treasury.gov/connect/blog/Pages/Reducing-the-Surplus-Dollar-Coin-Inventory-Saving-Taxpayer-Dollars.aspx.
+1. U.S. Department of the Treasury (Treasury)'s announcement can be found at https://www.treasury.gov/connect/blog/Pages/Reducing-the-Surplus-Dollar-Coin-Inventory-Saving-Taxpayer-Dollars.aspx.
 Return to text

 2. Beginning in 2008, the Federal Reserve and the United States Mint agreed to meet with their respective coin user groups through normal channels each year of the program and share feedback as appropriate.
 Return to text